benlue/coServ/README.md

 + Support a very powerful CSS preprocessor called JASS.

 ## Get started
 The easiest way is probably to try the [one page demo](https://github.com/benlue/cows-onePage).
-You'll find how easily a one page RWD website can be built using coServ.
+You can build a one page RWD website in minutes.

 ## What's new
 Below are highlights of recent releases.
 More details in [release notes](https://github.com/coimotion/coServ/blob/master/ReleaseNote.md).

-+ [v0.10.3] coServ now can be deployed to Heroku right out of box without any modifications required.
++ [v0.10.3] coServ now can be deployed to Heroku right with minor modifications.
 The "region" feature is officially removed.

 + [v0.10.0] A new feature called **wcomp** was introduced (see [below](#wcomp) for more explanations).
 A more managable websit file structure was introduced and the design console can import &amp; export websites.
 Also the "region" feature is deprecated.